MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Concepts/3-Examine the vibe coding process.md

-## Examine the Vibe Coding process
+# Examine the Vibe Coding process

+Vibe coding is a collaborative process between developers and AI tools, enabling rapid prototyping and iterative development.

+The vibe coding process typically involves the following steps:

 1. Envision and plan your project